-The reduction in energy consumption achieved as a direct result of specific energy
+The reduction in energy consumption achieved as a direct result of specific energy reduction and efficiency programs and their monitoring is 8,239,723 MWh.

 On the other hand, in the facilities of Poland and Celsa Armeringsstál (Norway) in 2021 it has been possible to recover a total of 73,307 MWh of heat derived from steelmaking processes.